-- 39.(1) The Local Authority shall establish a genetic resources and indigenous Genetic Resource based knowledge protection committee. - (2) The Committee shall have the following functions evolving a long term policy and guidelines on- - (a) the conservation and sustainable use of genetic resources and their components; - (b) the equitable sharing of benefits arising out of the utilisation of genetic resources; and - (c) assisting indigenous communities to document their indigenous genetic resource-based knowledge and to register any intellectual property rights in relation thereto; and
+39.(1) The Local Authority shall establish a genetic resources and indigenous Genetic Resource based knowledge protection committee.

+(2) The Committee shall have the following functions evolving a long term policy and guidelines on-

+- (a) the conservation and sustainable use of genetic resources and their components; and - (b) the equitable sharing of benefits arising out of the utilisation of genetic resources; - (c) assisting indigenous communities to document their indigenous genetic resources; - (d) the sui generis protection of indigenous knowledge; - (e) raising funds for the purpose of assisting local communities to manage access to genetic resources without affecting the environment.